Sports Media (SPM)

 SPM 4053 Sports Announcing

-Prerequisites: MMJ 3153 and MMJ 3263 with a grade of “C” or better; and pass proficiency review.
+Prerequisites: MMJ 3153 and SPM 3813 with a grade of “C” or better; and pass proficiency review.

-Description: Focuses on the theory and practice of electronic media sports coverage, with an emphasis on the role, skills and practices of radio and TV sports announcers and electronic sports media journalism.
-The class includes play-by-play broadcasts and a class project.
+Description: Focuses on theory and practice of electronic media sports coverage, with an emphasis on the role, skills and practices of radio, TV, and online sports announcers.
+The class includes simulated play-by-play broadcasts and a class project.
 Course previously offered as JB 4053.

 Credit hours: 3